linn221/RequesterBackend/Diary.md

 - If I add this file in context without providing a sentence, a dot, you are to do the task below.

 # Tasks
+## Fix empty taggables record
+When I create a vuln with a tag id, currently it only create the vuln and return the id.
+Fix it by adding tagService in TagHandler and when handling CreateVuln, after creating the vuln via service, connect the newly created vuln to the tag.
+You should rename Service to VulnService in VulnHandler
+Do the same for other taggable types's create and update.

 # Archives
 ## September 24 2025 (11:48 PM)